cetrix13/aoc-wastl-starter/README.md

-# Participation in Advent of Code
+## Participation in Advent of Code

+Solve different codeing challenges in PHP.